tw4l/brunnhilde/README.md

 ### Installation

+Brunnhilde and all of its dependencies are already installed in Bitcurator version 1.7.106+.

 Brunnhilde minimally requires that Python 2 or 3 and Siegfried are installed on your system.
 For more information, see "Dependencies" below.

 `sudo pip install brunnhilde`